apache/gravitino/docs/manage-fileset-metadata-using-gravitino.md

 from relational catalog for more details.
 For fileset catalog, the drop operation is the same.

 :::note
-Currently, Gravitino doesn't support dropping a catalog with schema and files under it.
-You have to drop all the schemas and files under the catalog before dropping the catalog.
+Currently, Gravitino doesn't support dropping a catalog with schema and filesets under it.
+You have to drop all the schemas and filesets under the catalog before dropping the catalog.
 :::

 ### List all catalogs in a metalake